Top Jewelry Photography Props and Tools in 2023

 Super versatile as a light modifier as well as a backdrop, Tabletop V-Flats bounce light into the shadow areas of your scene and can also subtract light to create a mood.
 Tabletop V-Flats come in solid black and white, plus three sizes: small, medium, and large.
 Each size is handy in its own way and you’ll especially like the large tabletop V-Flat as a smooth, clean backdrop while photographing hanging necklaces and earrings.

-Get all three sizes of the Tabletop V-Flat here.
+See all three sizes of the Tabletop V-Flat.

 Jewelry Stand